9 Advantages and Disadvantages of Globalization

 2. Better Services

-Globalization always provides us with better services.
-Through technological advancement, our services like water supply, mobile networking, internet, electricity supply, and other services have been easier and better than before.
-By the way, easy access to the internet throughout the globe is also the result of globalization.
+Globalization helps improve the services we use.
+Thanks to technological advances, services like water supply, mobile networks, internet, and electricity have become easier and better.
+The easy access to the internet worldwide is also a result of globalization.

 3. Standardization of Living